mozilla/uniffi-rs/docs/manual/src/swift/xcode.md

 1. Add a build phase to compile the Rust crate into a static lib and link it into your framework.
-2. Add a build phase to run `uniffi-bindgen ` and generate the Swift bindings.
+2. Add a build phase to run `uniffi-bindgen-swift` and generate the Swift bindings.
 3. Include the generated bridging header into your overall bridging header.

 There is also an example app in the UniFFI project repo that may be helpful.